Perdu/n_scores/README.md

 If you want it to run inside apache2 (adds threads, which prevent the app from regularly blocking):
 - fill `n_scores.wsgi.example` and rename it `n_scores.wsgi`
 - follow these instructions: http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/

+## Removing hackers

+Execute `python add_hacker.py <name>`.
+This will remove every score from the given name from the database and add it to the blacklist for future scores.